Cray-HPE/docs-csm/operations/iuf/stages/post_install_check.md

 # `post-install-check`

-The `post-install-check` stage validates that the managed compute and application nodes deployed by the preceding `managed-node-rollout` stage are executing correctly.
+The `post-install-check` stage validates that the managed compute and application nodes deployed by the preceding `managed-nodes-rollout` stage are executing correctly.
 It primarily executes pre- and post-stage hook scripts provided by products in their `iuf-product-manifest.yaml` file.

 `post-install-check` details are explained in the following sections: